- For a complete list of publications, please follow this link

 Many electrochemical studies exist using the acidic ionomer Nafion as a binder in the ink formulation when operating in high pH systems.
 However, Nafion acts as an ionic insulator for OH−, and for reactions such as the hydrogen oxidation reaction, the transport of OH− to the catalyst surface is of utmost importance when elucidating the performance of a catalyst.
 This work demonstrates that when using an alkaline polymer binder in the ink, the apparent activity of a commercially synthesized Pt/C catalyst is increased due to a lower diffusion resistance for the reaction.
 In order to obtain accurate values for kinetic data in alkaline media, the use of the acidic binder should be avoided.

-- Carbon nitrides: synthesis and characterization of a new class of functional materials, Thomas Miller, Ana Belen Jorge, Theo Suter, Andrea Sella, Furio Cora, Paul McMillan, Phys.
+- Thomas Miller, Ana Belen Jorge, Theo Suter, Andrea Sella, Furio Cora, Paul McMillan, Phys.
 Chem.Chem.Phys., 2017, 19, 15613–15638.

 AbstractCarbon nitride compounds with high N : C ratios and graphitic to polymeric structures are beinginvestigated as potential next-generation materials for incorporation in devices for energy conversion and storage as well as for optoelectronic and catalysis applications.
 The materials are built from C- and N-containing heterocycles with heptazine or triazine rings linked via sp2-bonded N atoms (N(C)3 units) or –NH– groups.
 The electronic, chemical and optical functionalities are determined by the nature of the local to extended structures as well as the chemical composition of the materials.
 Because of their typically amorphous to nanocrystalline nature and variable composition, significant challenges remain to fully assess and calibrate the structure–functionality relationships among carbon nitride materials.
 It is also important to devise a useful and consistent approach to naming the different classes of carbon nitride compounds that accurately describes their chemical and structural characteristics related to their functional performance.
 Here we evaluate the current state of understanding to highlight key issues in these areas and point out new directions in their development as advanced technological materials.